karmaester/slang-next-app/README.md

 # Slang App

-Next Progressive Web App for practicing English pronunciation
+Next Progressive Web App for practicing English pronunciation.

+As a PWA, this application is installable locally in both: mobile and desktop.

 ![screenshot](screenshot.png)